zowe/zowe-cli-sample-plugin/README.md

 ## Plug-in Sample Overview

-This sample plug-in includes:
+This plug-in sample includes:
-- Source code for a command that lists contents in a remote directory.
+- Source code for extending the Zowe CLI with a command that lists the contents of a remote directory.
 - Tutorials on:
-  - Building the plug-in and using its `zowe zowe-cli-sample list directory-contents` command.
+  - [Building the plug-in](docs/tutorials/list-directory-contents/ListDirectoryContentsPlugin.md) to use its `zowe zowe-cli-sample list directory-contents` command.
-  - Enhancing the code with a third-party package by creating a command for file-diff highlighting.
+  - [Enhancing the sample](docs/tutorials/files-util/FilesUtilPlugin.md) with a third-party package and creating a new command for file-diff highlighting.
-  - Augmenting the code to connect with Typicode's external API, showcasing the retrieval and display simulated backend data.
+  - [Augmenting the code](docs/tutorials/list-typicode-todo/ListTypicodeTodoPlugin.md) to connect with Typicode's external API, a simulator of backend data, to walk through the cli's interaction with RESTful services.
-- Examples of lifecycle hooks and GitHub workflows for CI/CD.
+- Examples of lifecycle hooks and GitHub Actions workflows for CICD.
 - Templates for model testing suites.

 ## Why Create a Zowe CLI Plug-in?

-You might want to create a Zowe CLI plug-in to accomplish the following:
+You might want to create a Zowe CLI Plug-in to accomplish the following:

 * Provide new script-able functionality for yourself, your organization, or to a broader community.
 * Make use of Zowe CLI infrastructure (profiles and programmatic APIs).